GuavaCZ/filament-nested-resources/README.md

     // This page also needs to know the ancestor relationship used (just like relation managers): protected static string $relationship = 'albums';

-    // We can usually guess the related resource, but if your app has multiple resources
+    // We can usually guess the nested resource, but if your app has multiple resources for this
-    // for this model, you will need to explicitly define the resource
+    // model, you will need to explicitly define it
     // public static string $nestedResource = AlbumResource::class;
 }
 ```